Some exact inducibility-type results for graphs via flag algebras: Preliminaries

 A version of perfect stability for the Tur\'an problem for $K_t$, that is, for maximising the number of edges in a $K_t$-free graph of given order $n$ (with $B=K_{t-1}$), was proved by F{\"u}redi~\cite{Furedi15} while Roberts and Scott~\cite{RobertsScott18} extended this result to forbidding any colour critical graph.
 The perfect stability of some hypergraph Tur\'an problems was established by Norin and Yepremyan~\cite{NorinYepremyan17,NorinYepremyan18}.
 The second author, Sliacan and Tyros~\PST{Theorem 7.1} presented a sufficient condition for a flag algebra proof to give perfect stability and successfully applied it to a number of problems (including some instances of the graph inducibility problem).

 Let us present a version of \PST{Theorem 7.1} that we will need here.
 This result is stated in \PST{} for a more general kind of optimisation where we have a hereditary graph family $\C G$ (that is, we forbid some induced subgraphs) and we maximise our objective function over $n$-vertex graphs in $\C G$ only.
 Since every graph is allowed for the inducibility-type questions considered here (and thus $\C G$ consists of all graphs), we do not list $\C G$ in our notation and omit those assumptions of \PST{Theorem 7.1} that vacuously hold.
 On the other hand, we need a generalisation where the pattern $B$ can have loops (which indicate those parts in blowups of $B$ where we put cliques).
 We have to adapt some definitions from~\PST{} accordingly.
-Since the proof from \PST{} straightforwardly extends to patterns with loops, we just sketch it.
+Since the proof from \PST{} rather straightforwardly extends to patterns with loops, we just sketch it.
 In fact, if we are allowed to replace a problem by the complementary one (where all involved graphs are replaced by their complements) then there is only one new solved case (namely the $(5,3)$-edge-inducibility problem) where we need the pattern to have loops.

 Recall that a homomorphism of a graph $F$ to a pattern $B$ is a (not necessarily injective) map that preserves both edges and non-edges; in other words it is an assignment of the vertices of $F$ to the parts of a blowup of $B$ that gives an induced copy of~$F$.
+Also, recall that $B$ is $\gamma$-minimal if, for every pattern $B'$ obtained from $B$ by removing a vertex, it holds that $\obj[\gamma]{\blow{B'}{}}< \obj[\gamma]{\blow{B}{}}$.